 The Sensor measures and stores glucose readings when worn on your body.
 It initially comes in two parts: one part is in the Sensor Pack and the other part is in the Sensor Applicator.
 By following the instructions, you prepare and apply the Sensor on the back of your upper arm.
 The Sensor has a small, flexible tip that is inserted just under the skin.
-After the 12 hour start-up period, the Sensor can be worn for up to 10 days.
+The Sensor can be worn for up to 14 days.